Verify Linearizability of Concurrent Stacks

+$ seq$ and $ seq'$ are the sequences before and after the move transforming, respectively.
+In the new sequence $ seq'$, $ pop_i$ is not between any previous pop operation and its matching push operation.
+Since $ \textit Mat(pop_i)$ is on the left of $ pop_i$ in this case, by $ Property\; 1$ and the second condition of the theorem, $ seq'$ satisfies the ``LIFO'' semantics.
+Next, we show that $ seq'$ preserves $ \prec_H $.

-$\boldsymbol{Property\; 4}$: After the move transforming, the new sequence $seq'$ preserves the happened-before order and satisfies the ``FILO'' semantics.
-The reasons for this are as follows: Before inserting $ Pop_i$, the sequence satisfies the ``FILO'' semantics.
-According to $Property 1$ and the first condition of the theorem, the new sequence satisfies the ``FILO'' semantics.
-By $\boldsymbol{Property \;3}$ and Algorithm 1, in the $seq'$, $ Pop_i$ and any push operation do not violate the happened-before order.
-Similar to the proof in the above case, we can get that in the $seq'$, $ Pop_i$ and any pop operation do not violate the happened-before order.
+Before inserting $ pop_i$, the sequence satisfies the ``LIFO'' semantics.
+Thus, for all push operations between $ push_z$ and $ pop_z$, their matching pop operations are between $ push_z$ and $ pop_z$.
+By the first condition of the theorem and $z<i$, $ pop_i$ does not precede any push operation between $ push_z$ and $ pop_z$.
+By the order of inserting pop operations and $z<i$, $ pop_i$ does not precede any pop operation between $ push_z$ and $ pop_z$.
+Thus, after the move transforming, $ pop_i$ and any operation between $ push_z$ and $ pop_z$ do not violate $ \prec_H$.
+Similar to the proof in Case 1, we can get that $ pop_i$ and any other operation do not violate $ \prec_H$.
+Thus, the new sequence $ seq'$ preserves $ \prec_H $.

-2. $H$ is also linearizable when $H$ contains the pop operations returning empty.
+2. $ H$ is also linearizable when $ H$ contains empty pop operations.